react-epfl/padoc-chat/README.md

 # PadocChat
-A chat application on iOS that uses the padoc library.
+A chat application on iOS that uses the Padoc library.